Real Tamale United

 Real Tamale United, often abbreviated as RTU, is a football club based in Tamale, Northern Region of Ghana.
 The team was relegated to the second tier Division One League in 2013.
-In 2021, RTU sealed promotion back to the first tier Ghana Premier League after beating Unity FC 2 - 0 on the last day of the Division One League Season.
+In 2021, RTU sealed promotion back to the first tier Ghana Premier League after beating Unity FC 2–0 on the last day of the Division One League Season.
 Their home stadium is 21,000 Seater Capacity Aliu Mahama Sports Stadium in Tamale.
 They relocated to their current grounds from the Kaladan Park after the 2008 African Cup of Nations.

 History

 The club was founded in 1976 by the first chairman Alhaji Adam.H (Progress).

 Support

 Rivalries

-Real Tamale United has rivalries with Steadfast FC, Tamale City FC.
-All three clubs are located in Tamale, Ghana, therefore causing an interesting and fierce rivalry amongst one another.
+Real Tamale United has rivalries with Steadfast FC and Tamale City FC.
+All three clubs are located in Tamale, Ghana, causing rivalries amongst one another.